AdobeDocs/experience-manager-cloud-service.en/help/operations/indexing.md

 >[!NOTE]
 >
->Any content package containing index definitions should have the following properties set in in the properties file of the content package, located at `<package_name>/META-INF/vault/properties.xml`:
+>Any content package containing index definitions should have the following properties set in the `properties.xml` file of the content package. `properties.xml` is created by default in a new package, and located at `<package_name>/META-INF/vault/properties.xml`:
 >
 > * `noIntermediateSaves=true`
 >